-As a result of their service, sonar technicians were exposed to asbestos while onboard Navy warships and military aircrafts.
+As a result of their service, sonar technicians were exposed to asbestos while onboard Navy warships and military aircraft.
 They worked on surface ships like destroyers, frigates, and cruisers, as well as on submarines, handling undersea surveillance, and search and rescue operations support.

 Their main work was to identify and analyze underwater sounds that could detect threats and assist with navigation.
 Other duties involved maintaining and repairing sonar equipment, detecting malfunctions, and operating underwater fire control systems.